Farquhar, The Seychelles

 Guides use 17.3 ft Angler skiffs, each of which carries a single 90 HP 2-Stroke Yamaha engine.
 These boats have been specifically designed and fitted to fish both the flats and offshore waters of Farquhar in comfort and safety.

-The lodge is equipped with 24 hour 220 volt electricity, air-conditioning and has a constant supply of hot water.
+The lodge is eco-friendly and is equipped with 24 hour 220 volt electricity generated by solar power.
+There is air-conditioning and there is a constant supply of hot water.
 There is full housekeeping as well as a daily laundry service available.
 An undercover dining area on the waters edge with a magnificent view forms an idyllic backdrop for both breakfast and dinner.
 All meals are served around the outside dining area with the chef preparing a mix of Creole and international food.